Vice presidency of Al Gore

+Vice presidential campaign

 Although Gore had opted out of running for president (due to the healing process his son was undergoing after a car accident), he accepted the request of Bill Clinton to be his running mate in the 1992 United States presidential election on July 10, 1992.
 Clinton's choice was perceived as unconventional (as rather than pick a running mate who would diversify the ticket, Clinton chose a fellow Southerner who was close in age) and was criticized by some.
 Clinton stated that he chose Gore for his foreign policy experience, work with the environment, and commitment to his family.
 Known as the Baby Boomer Ticket and the Fortysomething Team, The New York Times noted that if elected, Clinton (who was 45) Gore (who was 44) would be the "youngest team to make it to the White House in the country's history."
 Theirs was the first ticket since 1972 to try to capture the youth vote, a ticket which Gore referred to as "a new generation of leadership."

 The ticket increased in popularity after the candidates traveled with their wives, Hillary and Tipper, on a "six-day, 1,000-mile bus ride, from New York to St. Louis."
 Gore also successfully debated against the other vice presidential candidates, Dan Quayle (a longtime colleague from the House and the Senate) and James Stockdale.
-The result of the campaign was a win by the Clinton-Gore ticket (43%) over the Bush-Quayle ticket (38%).
+The result of the campaign was a win by the Clinton-Gore ticket 44,909,889 votes over the Bush-Quayle ticket 39,104,550 votes.
 Clinton and Gore were inaugurated on January 20, 1993 and were re-elected to a second term in the 1996 election.